vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 If you want to run a private data node and are considering tweaking the per-table retention policies, this can be updated in the data node's `config.toml`.

-For example the below will limited data retained on `balances` to those entries created in the last 7 days:
+For example the below will limit data retained on `balances` to those entries created in the last 7 days:

 ```toml
 [[SQLStore.RetentionPolicies]]